Visa and residence permit

 Once you’ve found the right Municipio office, you must register yourself at tupassi.it, it will enable you to enter the calendar-agenda of the specific officein order to book an appointment to deliver your documents.
 On the day of your appointment, bring with you all the required documents– original and photocopies.

 The whole process takes almost 45 days.

 Once you’ve registered your residency, it needs to be verified.
-According to the regular procedure (it usually does not really happen), a Rome Officer will come to visit the address you’ve declared, to confirm you do lives there.
+According to the regular procedure (it usually does not really happen), a Rome Officer will come to visit the address you’ve declared, to confirm you do live there.
 If you do not answer the door when the Officer passes by unannounced (if for example you are at Saint Louis, or at the supermarket, etc.), he will leave a card with day and time for you to come in person at Police Station to certify that your address is correct.

-N.B.: for legal reasons, every accommodation and rental contract must be registered at Agenzia delle Entrate (Italian Revenue Agency).
+N.B.: CONTRACT REGISTRATION: for legal reasons, every accommodation and rental contract must be registered at Agenzia delle Entrate (Italian Revenue Agency).
 Showing a statement of regular accommodation is one of the requirements to have the residency certificated done, for that reason be sure that the landlord or the rental agency can provide you a regular contract.

 Once arrived in Italy, within 8 days students must request the Residence Permit (Permesso di Soggiorno), that actually converts the Visa (which grants you access into Italy) to a Permit of Stay (which allows you to actually stay in the Country).
 For that, you must:

 - GET THE PAPERS: